youldash/iOS/Day 4/README.md

 * The `GRConnectedNodeEnumerator` class for enumerating "connected" Graph Nodes,
 * The `GREdgeEnumerator` class for enumerating "connected" Graph Nodes, and
-* The `GRContainerAsArrayEnumerator` class for enumerating the Scene Graph (as a whole).
+* The `GRContainerAsArrayEnumerator` class for enumerating the Scene Graph (for a container, implemented as an array).

 ### Starting With the an Enumerator for Connected Nodes